iquipsys-positron/iqp-docs-rest/configurations/Beacons.md

 ### Example response

 ```
+No cotent
 ```

 ### Response explanation

-The request result is an object position.
+The request result is an object position, if object position can't be calculated return empty result.

 ---